AdrienJarretier/mj-polls/readme.md

 + It allows voters to truly say how they feel about all candidates.
 This is a strong improvement over the widespread **first-past-the-post** electoral systems (AKA single-member plurality voting), where only one candidate must be chosen, and the voter can not express any opinion about the others.

++ By allowing voters to grade each candidate there is no **Vote splitting** anymore.

 + A voter can express strong judgment differences by exploiting the entire range of grades, or even give the same grade to candidates they equally value.
 None of these are possible in **ranked voting** systems, in which candidates are simply ordered by preference.

 + The need for **Tactical voting** is nullified